karashi39/Karatter/README.md

 ## how to use it

 install PHP  (9.5 or more is nessesary, maybe.)
 install a web server and a middleware (like php-fpm)
 $ php composer.phar update
 $ sqlite sqlite.db < schema.slite3.sql
+insert login id and password for admin user into sqlite.db